fwesss/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+  - HTTP methods can be chained off the express router's route() method.

+    For example:

+    ```javascript
+    router
+      .route('/:id')
+      .get(controllers.getOne)
+      .put(validateProject, controllers.updateOne)
+      .delete(controllers.removeOne)
+    ```

+  - There are five CRUD operations (getOne, getMany, addOne, updateOne, deleteOne) that are used repeatedly.
+Those functions can be written generally so that they only need to be written once.
+Specificity can be added with middleware.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+  - Middleware is used to intercept a request and have access to the req res, and next parameters.
+They can be read or modify those parameters before sending them to the next middleware or request handler.
+Similar to thunks.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+  - A resource is something on the server that can be stored and is manipulated by HTTP methods.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+  - A 200 series response code and an optional success message.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+  - We can use routing to section our application off into unique paths.

 ## Minimum Viable Product